wzacs1/BioinfWorkshop/Workthroughs/Part1-2_IntroToLinux.md

 Both of these have a number of options that allow you to change their behavior to fit your data (eg. ignore-case, sort by dates), so be sure to check the man page when using them.

 ## Clean Data and Controlled Vocabularies
 Hopefully, for most scientists this will be an unneeded reminder.
-However, this is a good point to serve up a nice reminder and example to enforce the notion of clean data early on.
+However, this is a good point to serve up this reminder anyways and give an example to enforce the notion of clean data early on.
 Some of the 'helpful' features of GUI programs have often served to create or allow bad habits.
-A large portion of time in dealing with big data is frequently spent cleaning it up (whether someone elses or your own).
+A large portion of time in dealing with big data is frequently spent cleaning it up (whether someone else's or your own).
 This cleaning is one aspect of so-called "data wrangling".
-Much of "data-wrangling" is an important and inescapable part of big data analysis, but far too much feels like wasted time due to inconsistent data entry from the beginning.
+Much of data-wrangling is an important and inescapable part of big data analysis, but far too much feels like wasted time due to inconsistent data entry from the beginning.
 An advantage for bench scientists who are the data collectors and data analysts is that with a little foresight and good practices a considerable amount of time (and/or frustration) data cleaning can be avoided.
 Most of the problems seem to come down to categorical variables that are inconsistently entered.
 This is one of the reasons that big data repositories (such as NCBI) often have **controlled vocabularies** for many entries that restrict the possible entries.
 Of course, there's many other good reasons to have a controlled vocabulary, but it's almost always much (much, much!) easier to work with these controlled vocabularies than a free-form system.
 As an example of the problem, I've entered a few differences in the entries for the "Tissue" categorical variable in the practice table.
 Most of these differences would sort as you might hope they would with defaults in a spreadsheet program like Excel, and so represent the kind of common inconsistencies that may never have bothered you before.

 Use the same `cut`, `sort` and `uniq` commands you used before to see the different variables in the "Tissue" column.
 The intention was to have only 2 types of tissues.
 ```bash
 cut -f 2 table.txt | sort | uniq -c
 ```
 "Tissue" was the header, which we did not remove with this command (this is left as an excerise), so that's okay to see that there, but as you can see there is only one type of entry for lung, but 4 types for spleen.
 Clearly not the intention and 3 types of mistakes have been made.
 At least 2 of these mistakes are obvious, though common and easy to make.
 All the mistakes are:
 1. *Inconsistent capitalization*: As we've already mentioned, you should always assume case sensitivity.
-This contrast with, for example, Excel which defaults to case insensitivity.
+This contrast with, for example, Excel (some versions) which default to case INsensitivity.
 Here, "spleen" and "Spleen" are completely different variables.
 2. *Leading space*: This one jumps out visually, and even excel notices this is different.
 It should be obvious, but you could be forgiven for thinking that all spaces are the same, and often programming languages just recognize "whitespace" between command or variables.
 More generally speaking, this is not the case and a tab is an actual separate character, not just a series of spaces.
-3. *Trailing space*: This one is not obviouse from the command we used to print the unique entries.
+3. *Trailing space*: This one is not obvious from the command we used to print the unique entries.
 However, you can see that Linux recognized they are different.
-Sometimes this doesn't actually cause a problem because built-in functions strip trailing whitespace or hidden characters (for example, the newline) but always better to start out clean.
+Sometimes this doesn't actually cause a problem because built-in functions strip trailing whitespace or hidden characters (for example, the newline) but this one is particularly insidious so keep an eye out for it.

-Hopefully, this example helps to solidify why consistent text entry is imporant if you are not already doing this.
+Hopefully, this example helps to solidify why consistent text entry is important if you are not already doing this.
 Imagine the impact of testing for differences among tissues.
-The best-case scenario is that the impact of these differences is only extra time cleaning the data.
+The best-case scenario is that the impact of these differences is only extra time cleaning the data and rerunning your analysis.
 However, as the size of your data grows, it becomes harder to spot these differences as well, and you may not spot them until you run a statistical test and notice the number of factors or degrees-of-freedom are not what they should be.
 Worse, you never notice.
 While many data scientists often look down upon spreadsheet programs like Excel or Google Sheets (mainly for data analysis reasons), they can actually be a positive thing for this problem if set up with the issue in mind because it is quite easy to create controlled vocabularies and only allow very specific entries during the data entry process.

 ## Variables
 Variables can be just about anything you can think of, and really just refers to some part of memory that has been assigned a value.
 If we were doing a serious coding course, we would spend a significant portion of our time here because, as you might imagine, different types of values (integers, text strings, arrays) are stored and interpreted differently.
 Handling and defining variables is often where programming languages differ considerably.
 We don't need to go too much into this area with Unix thankfully.
 You will see once we get into R that understanding difference in variable handling (or data types) is a major aspect.